Winter wellness tips: how to cope with SAD

 SAD symptoms

-Since this is a seasonal disorder, you might start noticing mild symptoms in the late autumn.
-Often, these symptoms get worse as the months go by until they subside in spring.
+Since SAD is seasonal, you might start noticing mild symptoms in the late autumn.
+Often, these symptoms get worse as the months go by until they ease in spring.
 Symptoms tend to be worse in December, January, and February.

 Symptoms include: